ehsangazar/mazda-pwa/README.md

 # Step 9: Securing with HTTPS
 It depends where you want to deploy your app.

+# Developing Push Notifications
+Addding OneSignal and Normal WebPush to the app

 # How to Start this project for development:
 Run commands below